golmman/wfc_demo/README.md

 - as a 2-dimensional array (3d-`pattern_pixels`, each storing 5d-`relationships`)
 - which are accessed like a 4-dimensional array (1d-`pattern_pixels`, 3d-`relationships`)
 - the 8-dimensionality is only relevant during initialization
+- if no deduplication are possible the number of patterns equals image width * height
+  - let iw and ih be the image width and height
+  - let pw and ph be the pattern width and height
+  - then the 8-dim array has at most `(iw * ih)^2 * (pw * ph)^3` elements
+  - for iw=15, ih=24 and pw=ph=3 that is 94478400 elements or ~94mb if each element is a byte

 ##### Algorithm